tnichols217/notes/CSDS 341 - Intro to Databases/Notes/2 - Relational Databases.md

 #### Chen's

-Is kinda dumb, uses diamonds for relations, squares for tuples, circles for attributes
+Is kinda dumb, uses diamonds for relations, squares for tables, circles for attributes of tables or relational tables.